weifantt/DEPTS/README.md

 ## Dataset

-You can download the five benchmarks from [GoogleDrive](https://drive.google.com/file/d/1GYt2chsZLbmJkNG3lb-ytCrI3nuZKDxm/view?usp=sharing).
+You can download the five benchmarks from [Google Drive](https://drive.google.com/file/d/1GYt2chsZLbmJkNG3lb-ytCrI3nuZKDxm/view?usp=sharing).
 All the datasets are well pre-processed.
 More details of datasets can be found in the [paper](https://openreview.net/forum?id=AJAR-JgNw__).
+After downloading the zip file, please unzip it to the root dir of DEPTS for experiments.

 ## Usage